 Title: The Girl Who Sees Smells (냄새를 보는 소녀 or Naemsaereul Boneun Sonyeo) (2015)

-Based on: The Girl Who Sees Smells by Seo Soo-Kyung a.k.a.
+Based on: A Girl Who Sees Smells by Seo Soo-Kyung a.k.a.
 Man Chwi

 Country of Origin: South Korea